RobTillaart/SRF05/README.md

 Put the sensor at e.g. exactly 1.00 meter from a wall, and based upon the timing it will give an estimate for the speed of sound.
-0.1.2 version seems accurate within 5 %.
+0.1.2 version seems to be accurate within 5 %.

 - **float determineSpeedOfSound(uint16_t distance)**